MerekUD/MerekAI/README.md

 # MerekAI
 Due to legal and ethical considerations, this repository has been taken down.
-However, shoutout to [name redacted] for asking me to send him his own stolen code.
+However, shoutout to Merek for asking me to send him his own stolen code.